Ian Bremmer: GZERO Media

-Controversies
+Political reporting

 In March 2016, Bremmer sent a weekly note to clients where he unintentionally came up with the "America First" slogan used by Donald Trump.
-The note described then-candidate Trump's foreign policy not as isolationism but as a policy of "America First," a transactional, unilateralist perspective that was more a Chinese than American framework for foreign policy.
-Bremmer used the term to help explain Trump’s foreign policy views and not as a campaign slogan.
-A few weeks later, New York Times reporters David Sanger and Maggie Haberman, both of whom receive Bremmer's weekly note, conducted Trump’s first foreign policy interview and asked him if he would describe himself as an isolationist.
-He said no. They then asked Trump if he considered himself an adherent of America First.
+The note described then-candidate Trump's foreign policy not as isolationism but as a policy of "America First", a transactional, unilateralist perspective that was more a Chinese than American framework for foreign policy.
+Bremmer used the term to help explain Trump's foreign policy views and not as a campaign slogan.
+A few weeks later, The New York Times reporters David Sanger and Maggie Haberman, both of whom receive Bremmer's weekly note, conducted Trump's first foreign policy interview and asked him if he would describe himself as an isolationist.
+He said no. They then asked Trump if he considered himself an adherent of "America First".
 Trump said yes and liked the term so much he started using it himself.
 Haberman later credited Bremmer with coming up with “America First” to describe Trump’s foreign policy.
+The phrase was commonplace from the time Woodrow Wilson first used it in his 1916 campaign (see America First).

 In July 2017, Bremmer broke news of a second, previously undisclosed meeting between Presidents Trump and Putin during the G20 heads of state dinner in Hamburg.
-He wrote about the meeting in his weekly client note and later appeared on Charlie Rose to discuss the meeting’s implications.
+He wrote about the meeting in his weekly client note and later appeared on Charlie Rose to discuss the meeting's implications.
 Other major media outlets quickly picked up the news.
-Newsweek profiled Bremmer in an article titled "Who is Eurasia Group’s Ian Bremmer, the risk consultant who exposed the second Trump-Putin meeting?"
+Newsweek profiled Bremmer in an article titled "Who is Eurasia Group's Ian Bremmer, the risk consultant who exposed the second Trump-Putin meeting?"
 Trump initially denied that his second meeting with Putin had taken place and called Bremmer's report "fake news."
-However, then-White House Press Secretary Sarah Huckabee Sanders later held a press conference and admitted the second meeting had occurred.
+However, then-White House Press Secretary Sarah Huckabee Sanders later held a press conference and confirmed the second meeting had occurred.

-In 2019, Donald Trump issued a Tweet that appeared to praise North Korean leader Kim Jong Un for criticizing rival Joe Biden: "I have confidence that Chairman Kim will keep his promise to me, & also smiled when he called Swampman Joe Biden a low IQ individual, & worse."
-In reaction, Bremmer Tweeted: "President Trump in Tokyo: 'Kim Jong Un is smarter and would make a better President than Sleepy Joe Biden.'"
-After he was criticized on Twitter for appearing to quote Trump falsely, Bremmer acknowledged that President Trump had not spoken as Bremmer had quoted him and suggested that the statement was facetious, calling it "objectively a completely ludicrous quote."
-President Trump used the incident to call for stronger libel laws.
+In 2019, Donald Trump posted a tweet that appeared to praise North Korean leader Kim Jong Un for criticizing rival Joe Biden: "I have confidence that Chairman Kim will keep his promise to me, [and] also smiled when he called Swampman Joe Biden a low IQ individual, [and] worse."
+In reaction, Bremmer tweeted, "President Trump in Tokyo: 'Kim Jong Un is smarter and would make a better President than Sleepy Joe Biden.'"
+After he was criticized on Twitter for appearing to quote Trump falsely, Bremmer acknowledged that Trump had not spoken as Bremmer had quoted him and suggested that the statement was facetious, calling it "objectively a completely ludicrous quote."
+Trump used the incident to call for stronger libel laws.

-In October 2022, Elon Musk tweeted, "Nobody should trust Bremmer" in reply to a tweet by Bremmer saying, "elon musk told me he had spoken with putin and the kremlin directly about ukraine. he also told me what the kremlin’s red lines were."